 Interdisciplinary MS with a Major in Dementia and Aging Studies

 The MSDA is a 33-36 hour, online, interdisciplinary degree (with courses from Sociology, Long Term Care, and Communication Disorders) and housed in the sociology department.
-Successfully completing the MSDA will be useful for anyone who currently works or wants to work with the aged community, or conduct research on dementia and aging.
-Graduates can manage various communities, programs, agencies and organizations for the growing aging population, or conduct research on dementia, gerontology, and aging.
-According to the U.S. Census, the number of elderly has surpassed the number of teenagers for the first time ever in the United States.
-Because of this significant demographic change, there are more jobs available for people to help and work with senior citizens, and a need for more scholarly research about aging and the aged.
+Successfully completing the MSDA will be valuable to anyone who currently works or wants to work with older adults, or conduct research on dementia and aging.
+Graduates can manage various communities, programs, agencies and organizations to serve this growing population, or conduct research on dementia and aging.
+According to the U.S. Census, the number of older adults has surpassed the number of teenagers for the first time ever in the United States.
+Because of this significant demographic change, there are more jobs and other opportunities available for people to serve and work with older adults, and a need for more scholarly research about aging process and older adults' experiences.

 (1) The Dementia and Long-Term Care Track is designed for students whose professional goals correspond with the long term care certificate, but who also want cutting-edge knowledge about dementia and a master’s degree to supplement the certificate.
 A student in this track may be interested in certification as a nursing home administrator.
 Dementia and Long-Term Care allies the Long-Term Care certificate with core coursework from the Department of Sociology to provide a social model of care approach to students who want to work in extended living environments when they graduate.